MWiechmann/ai_story_scale/study1_scale_construction/README.md

 Furthermore, I interviewed various users of AI storytelling apps to gather feedback on what aspects of AI-generated stories they deem important.
 Based on these interviews, I reviewed the existing list of items gathered from existing research and decided to add two more tentative story aspects, namely consistent characterization and pace.

 After establishing these 7 initial story aspects, I inspected the number of items per story aspect.
-In accordance with common guidelines for scale construction I aimed for 8-12 provisional items per factor, anticipating that I would discard roughly half of my drafted items ([Hinkins et al., 1998](https://journals.sagepub.com/doi/abs/10.1177/109442819800100106)).
-Therefore, I drafted additional items as needed in order to create a solid base for later scale construction.
+In accordance with common guidelines for scale construction, I aimed for 8-12 provisional items per factor, anticipating that I would discard roughly half of my drafted items ([Hinkins et al., 1998](https://journals.sagepub.com/doi/abs/10.1177/109442819800100106)).
+Therefore, I drafted additional items as needed to create a solid base for later scale construction.
 This led to a total of 73 provisional items for the first draft of the AISS.

-The full list of tentative items, their source, and its final status in regards to the AISS can be viewed when clicking the line below.
+The full list of tentative items, their source, and its final status regarding the AISS can be viewed when clicking the line below.

 <details>
 <summary>Click here to view the table with all provisional items.</summary>